-Liz Beevers (Head teacher), Marie Hooper (non teaching governor), Lorna Simm (teacher governor)
+Liz Beevers (Head teacher), Kate Williams (non teaching governor), Lorna Simm (teacher governor)

 Louise Williams (Deputy Head teacher)

 Governing Bodies: Their Powers, Duties and Relationships

 1. Glyncoed Governing Body is a corporate body which has a legal identity separate from that of its members.

 2. This means individual governors are protected from personal liability as a result of the Governing Body’s decisions and actions.
 Provided they act honestly, reasonably and in good faith, any liability will fall on the Governing Body even if it has exceeded its powers, rather than on individual members.

 3. Individual governors, groups of governors or committees have no power or right to act on behalf of the governing body, except where the Governing Body has agreed to delegate a specific function to that individual, group of governors or committee; or where regulations specify that a function is to be exercised in a particular way.

 4. The Governing Body remains legally liable for all actions taken in its name by individuals or committees to which it has delegated functions.
 It should therefore ensure that decisions to delegate specific responsibilities are clear and that the scope and provisions of such delegations are properly and fully recorded in the Minutes.

 5. The governing body as a whole is insured.
 The LA will either pay for such insurance from central funds or it may include funding for this in the school’s delegated budget.

 The Conduct of Governors